 Facts About Financial Literacy

-So now that you've started building your financial literacy, don't stop!
+So now that you’ve started building your financial literacy, don’t stop!
 This is a serious concern for college students and young adults, because this is the time to build this knowledge base to help improve your financial future.
-Here are some facts that help show you why now is the time to build your financial literacy.
+Here are some facts that help show you why is financial literacy important.

 Want to share the full infographic image on your site?
 Just copy and paste the embed code below:

 Clearly, financial literacy is an area that today’s college students and young adults could use some improvement.
 As you think about your future after college, make sure that learning to manage your money is a part of it so you may be well prepared for what comes.